Cookies on this website

 Consultant Psychiatrist and Senior Clinical Researcher

-Since returning to the UK in March 2020 (of all times), Rebecca has led the O-ACE (Online Active Community Engagement), a collaborative project with GLAM (Garden’s Libraries and Museums) and the Oxford Internet Institute.
-This project has engaged young people to find out what supports their mental health and find ways to optimise online cultural resources for mental health in young people aged16-24 years.
-We have gone on to develop a resource with a group of young people and will test it in a randomised controlled trial.
+Since returning to the UK in March 2020, Rebecca led O-ACE (Online Active Community Engagement), a collaborative project with GLAM (Garden’s Libraries and Museums) and the Oxford Internet Institute.
+This project engaged people aged 16-24 to find out what supports their mental health and find ways to optimise online cultural resources.